 BREAKFAST MEETING FOR MISSION PARTNERSHIP

 The West Africa Mission Office (WAMO) of SIM hosted a mission breakfast meeting on the 12th of March 2023 at the SIM Ghana Office Garden in Accra.
-The event was aimed at engaging the Church in Ghana and West Africa about their primary responsibility of sending trained missionaries across Ghana, Africa, and the world.
-In attendance were 41 people, 31 churches and three organizations.
+The event aimed at engaging the Church in Ghana and West Africa about their responsibility to send trained missionaries across Ghana, Africa, and the world.
+In attendance were 41 people, 31 churches, and three organizations.

-SIM WAMO director, Rev. Daniel Salamu, introduced WAMO’s role as a missionary recruiting agency, and Penny Bakewell, SIM director, followed with a presentation on the communities in Ghana that still needed missionaries; particularly in the north of the country.
+SIM WAMO director, Daniel Salamu, introduced WAMO’s role as a recruiting agency, and Penny Bakewell, SIM director, followed with a presentation on the communities in Ghana that still needed missionaries.
 The senior pastor of the Legon Interdenominational Church, and SIM partner, Rev. Yaw Boamah, challenged attendees to partner with others in furthering the Great Commission.
-The Team Lead for AfriGO, Stephen Nitte La’abes, introduced AfriGO’s publication ministry of encouraging the African Church in world mission through sharing inspiring African stories and resources to equip for missions.
-To crown it, Rev. Derek Amoo Sakyi, missions director of the Assemblies of God Church, led a prayer time.
+The Team Lead for AfriGO, Stephen Nitte La’abes, introduced AfriGO’s publication ministry of encouraging the African Church in world mission through sharing inspiring African stories and mission resources.
+Rev. Derek Amoo Sakyi, missions director of the Assemblies of God Church, led a prayer time.

-The breakfast meeting resulted in the creation of a network between SIM and representatives of the Church of Pentecost, Assemblies of God Church, The Ghana Baptist Convention, Accra City Church, Havilah Praise Chapel, Sustainable Mission Aid, LifeNet International and others.
 By the end of the meeting, five applications were received for consideration as SIM missionaries.

 MISSIONS SEMINAR FOR PASTORS

 In March 2023, a team of Namibians with Simply Mobilizing (SM) travelled seven hours north of the capital into the region where the Himba people live.
 The Himbas are marginally reached with the Gospel.
 An interdenominational pastor’s group in the largest town wants to do more to reach out.
-The SM team presented a one-day seminar using the Interface curriculum, designed to inform and inspire pastors on God’s plan for the world and His missional heart.
+The SM team presented a one-day seminar using the Interface curriculum, designed to inform and inspire pastors on God’s missional plan for the world.
 Participants were glad to receive the information shared in the seminar.
-AfriGO magazine issue 2.3, “The Pastor’s Joy” was also distributed to the group to offer help and advice on pastors’ involvement in missions. https://simplymobilizing.com/interface/

 AFRIGO IS IN 38 COUNTRIES

 AfriGO is now in 38 countries, hurray!
 Join us in celebrating our current subscribers and help us to reach new ones.
 Share AfriGO with your friends and family, and let’s encourage more Africans in world mission.
 We publish AfriGO in English, ALLONS-Y ! in French, AfriTWENDE in Swahili, and AfríDE in Portuguese.
 Visit www.afrigo.org to read inspiring mission stories and helpful articles on many topics.
-Download this and other issues for free, and subscribe to get every new issue delivered to your inbox as soon as it is launched.

-AFRIGO CONVERSATIONS

-Join us every third Friday of the month for engaging mission interviews with those at the forefront of African missions.
-We’ll be live on Facebook and YouTube. https://bit.ly/3qiYXxz

 P.11